crossplane/docs/content/master/getting-started/provider-azure-part-3.md

 [Upbound's Up CLI)](https://github.com/upbound/up).
 {{< /hint >}}

-A configuration package includes three files:
+A configuration package includes at least three files:
 * `crossplane.yaml` defines the metadata of the package.
 * `definition.yaml` is the _CompositeResourceDefinition_ for the package.
 * `composition.yaml` is the _Composition_ template for the package.